-37. Unit Comparability Form When is this due?
-Proposal Application Final Application X An architect certification of the Unit Comparability Form must be completed.
+An architect certification of the Unit Comparability Form must be completed.
 This form verifies whether units are considered comparable per CPD-16-15 Section V.B. so the correct cost allocation methodology for determining the number of Assisted Units is used.

-38. Utility Allowance Information When is this due?
-Proposal Application Final Application X Applications must include a utility allowance projection determined using any permissible or reliable calculation method consistent with 26 C.F.R. §1.42-10 and OHFA 's Utility Allowance Request Procedure.
+39. Utility Allowance Information

+Applications must include a utility allowance projection determined using any permissible or reliable calculation method consistent with 26 C.F.R. §1.42-10 and OHFA's Utility Allowance Request Procedure.
 Please note that OHFA does not approve utility allowances until a project has been placed in service.

 Applications with HOME funds may not use the Public Housing Authority (PHA) utility allowance and must comply with 24 C.F.R. §92.252(d)(1) and HOMEfires Volume 13, Number 2.

-39. State Prevailing Wage-Rate Determination When is this due?
-Proposal Application Final Application X Applicants applying for OHTF and NHTF resources must include a wage-rate determination from Ohio Department of Commerce to evidence if the payment of State Prevailing Wages is triggered.
-40. Zoning When is this due?
-Proposal Application Final Application X Applications must include either: Evidence must be dated within one year of the Final Application deadline as referenced in the Program
+40. State Prevailing Wage-Rate Determination

+Applicants applying for OHTF and NHTF resources must include a wage-rate determination from Ohio Department of Commerce to evidence if the payment of State Prevailing Wages is triggered.

-Calendar, and approval of all variances must be secured prior to submission of the Final Application.
+41. Zoning

+Applications must include either:

+- a valid building permit - a letter from the local municipality stating that the site is appropriately zoned for the planned rehabilitation.

+Evidence must be dated within one year of the application deadline as referenced in the Program Calendar At proposal, approval of variances, if needed, is not required.
+At final application, approval of all variance(s) must be secured.
+Note: OHFA will not accept zoning regulations, references to code, etc., as evidence of zoning.